dovecot/documentation/source/configuration_manual/authentication/pam.rst

 exactly to do the authentication.
 Usually this means using the ``pam_unix.so`` module, which authenticates user from the system's shadow password file.

-Because PAM is not an actual database, only plaintext authentication mechanisms can be used with PAM.
+Because PAM is not an actual database, only cleartext authentication mechanisms can be used with PAM.
 PAM cannot be used as a user database either (although static user templates could be used to provide the same effect).
 Usually PAM is used with :ref:`authentication-passwd` (NSS) or :ref:`user databases <authentication-static_user_database>`.